not-finley/Raytracer/README.md

 Raytracer in a Summer
 ==========================
-Ever since I discovered the power of raytracing as a pre-teen, hudled over my computer creating my first donught in Blender I knew it would become one of my major interests.
+Ever since I discovered the power of raytracing as a pre-teen, hudled over my computer creating my first donught in Blender, I knew it would become one of my major interests.

 This summer I have tasked myself with finally learning the basics, and a little more, of programming ray tracing.
 My highschool math teacher and one of my main insperations Mr.Fryer-Davis introduced me to this series back in highschool, at that time I was afraid of C based languages so I lost my steam.